Fear of Being Alone

 Although motivations shift with conditions, we can remain resolute in new paths by remembering the trade-offs and the sorrows.
 Cognitively evaluating what is gained and what is lost.

-We all want security and freedom, but not the same balance; some need more freedom while others need more security.
-One partner may adapt to love and push for greater freedom while the other partner’s security demands more nurturing.
+We all want security and freedom, but not with the same balance; some need more freedom while others need more security.
+One partner may adapt to love and push for greater freedom while the other partner’s security needs demand more nurturing.
 The first partner’s push for more aloneness triggers greater drive in the other for togetherness.
 This battle is won through compromise, understanding and respect, not by one partner overpowering and negating the will of the other, forced to compromise and left empty and afraid.

 Fear is a powerful motivator.
 When the soul convulses with fear, the person defensively clings, sacrificing trust in a losing battle foe security.
 When fear shrouds the attempt to attach, the relationship teeters on a dramatic edge, small behaviors intensifying anxiety, and increase attempts to manipulate.
 The fear sparks defenses to claw and scratch rather than comforting trust and warmth.